ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/6850f2aa-22ae-40a1-b8ea-d296611b5324)

 There are simple start and stop `docker-compose` tasks.
-Nothing interesting.
+Nothing too interesting.

-When tasks are ready, I need to implement `defaults/main.yml` with default variables.
+Once the tasks are ready, I need to implement `defaults/main.yml` with default variables.

 ![image](https://github.com/user-attachments/assets/07a9d3a6-0477-4c57-963c-1fb607039a43)

-You might have noticed that there no variables `default_user` and `deploy_dir`.
-This variables have no default parameter and must be defined separately.
-This is because they we dont know in what context our role will be used.
-And this variable may be general, if there more that one service on server.
+You might have noticed that there are no variables `default_user` and `deploy_dir`.
+These variables have no default values and must be defined separately.
+This is because we don't know in what context our role will be used.
+Additionally, these variables may be general if there is more than one service on the server.

-Last thing is to modify `docker-compose.yml` as I promised earlier.
+The last thing is to modify `docker-compose.yml`, as I promised earlier.

 ![image](https://github.com/user-attachments/assets/118c013d-27af-45e7-8b8d-4c0ca0e58185)

 Key changes:

-- Image tag is also templated.
+- The image tag is also templated.
-- Still we have separate servers, we dont need external network.
-Because of this, I will create bridge between `coffee` and `sidecar-lb` inside docker-compose.
+- Since we still have separate servers, we don't need an external network.
+Because of this, I will create a bridge between `coffee` and `sidecar-lb` inside `docker-compose`.
-- `MASTER_URL` variable changed with `master load balances`'s IP.
+- The `MASTER_URL` variable has been changed to the `master load balancer`'s IP.

-Okay, when we finished role implementation, we can implement playbooks and inventories.
+Okay, once we finish the role implementation, we can implement the playbooks and inventories.

 There will be 4 playbooks.
-They are the same as the role tasks, except the `main` task.
-All playbooks are the same.
-Only thing that changes is `coffee_task` variable.
+They are the same as the role tasks, except for the `main` task.
+All playbooks are similar.
+The only thing that changes is the `coffee_task` variable.

 `deploy.yml`